Parliaments and Representative Democracy: Perspectives from the Past and the Present

 Draft programme for Wednesday 24 June (QMUL Mile End)

-- Paul Seaward (History of Parliament): Parliaments and the management of disagreement: factions, parties, and the breakdown of consensus cultures in early modern Europe
+• Paul Seaward (History of Parliament): Parliaments and the management of disagreement: faction, party and the structure of political argument in early modern Europe

-- Will Selinger (Oklahoma): William Blackstone and the turn to parliamentary sovereignty
+• William Selinger (Oklahoma): William Blackstone and the turn to parliamentary sovereignty.

 16:30 Break

-- Morten Nordhagen Ottosen, The case for limiting representation: The liberal political culture of capacity and limited suffrage
+• Morten Nordhagen Ottosen (Oslo): The case for limiting representation: The liberal political culture of capacity and limited suffrage.

-- Jussi Kurunmäki & Jani Marjanen, In absence of representation: Foreign models, conceptual innovation, and the emerging public sphere in Finland, 1809-1863
+• Jussi Kurunmäki (Helsinki) & Jani Marjanen (Helsinki), In absence of representation: Foreign models, conceptual innovation, and the emerging public sphere in Finland.

 18:15 Check-in for on-campus accommodation